 Looking for a pediatric specialty clinic?
 Cook Children's has more than 60 locations across North Texas, because even when your child's diagnosis is complicated, finding the right care should be simple.

 At Cook Children's, we believe that preparing our nurses to provide compassionate, collaborative, family-centered care and education to children with a variety of complex diagnoses and their families is of the utmost importance.

 This is why we have created a Medical-Surgical and Subspecialty track in our accredited Nurse Residency Program to provide the broadest possible exposure to pediatric nursing.

-Nurse residents in this track will care for patients with diagnoses such as hematology disorders, childhood cancer, endocrine issues, respiratory diseases, behavioral health issues and more.
-Learn more below.
+Nurse residents in this track will care for patients with diagnoses such as hematology disorders, childhood cancer, endocrine issues, respiratory diseases, behavioral health concerns, transitional care and rehab needs and much, much more.